StevenByle/Android-Material-Themes-Demo/README.md

 1. [Color tinting](http://developer.android.com/training/material/drawables.html#DrawableTint)  support for `Drawables` and `Views`
 2. Theme attribute access in [Drawable Resources](http://developer.android.com/guide/topics/resources/drawable-resource.html)
+3. Theming at the `View` level

 This finally opened the door to dynamically colorize user interface elements without having to make multiple versions.
 Color tinting allowed icons and images to be colored on the fly, while `Drawables` could reference color theme attributes to dynamically color user interface elements.
+Lastly, being able to apply themes at the `View` level allowed `Views` in the same layout to use completely different themes.
 But, there was still one big problem, how to implement Material Design and keep compatibility with legacy devices, since a majority of devices were (and still are) [running pre Android 5.0](http://developer.android.com/about/dashboards/index.html).
 Google's solution was the [v7 AppCompat Support Library](http://developer.android.com/tools/support-library/features.html#v7-appcompat), which included tint-aware Material Design user interface elements that supported back to Android 2.1 (API 7).

 ###AppCompat 101
 TBD